Orange-headed thrush: Distribution and habitat

-The orange-headed thrush breeds in much of the Indian Subcontinent, including Bangladesh, India and Sri Lanka, and through Southeast Asia to Java and southern China.
+The orange-headed thrush breeds in much of the Indian subcontinent, including Bangladesh, India and Sri Lanka, and through Southeast Asia to Java and southern China.
 Its habitat is moist broadleaved evergreen woodlands, with a medium-density undergrowth of bushes and ferns, but it also utilises bamboo forests for secondary growth.
 G. c. cyanota also occurs in large gardens and orchards.

 This species is often found in damp areas, near streams or in shady ravines.
-It occurs between 250–1830 metres (825– 6040 ft) in the Himalayas and up to about 1500 metres (5000 ft) in Malaysia, Thailand and Java.
-G. c. aurata is resident between 1000–1630 metres (3300–5400 ft) on Mt Kinabalu and Mt Trus Madi, northern Borneo.
+It occurs between 250 and 1830 metres (825– 6040 ft) in the Himalayas and up to about 1500 metres (5000 ft) in Malaysia, Thailand and Java.
+G. c. aurata is resident between 1000 and 1630 metres (3300–5400 ft) on Mt Kinabalu and Mt Trus Madi, northern Borneo.
 Some of the subspecies are completely or partially migratory; their wintering habitat is similar to the breeding forests, but more likely to be at lower altitudes.

 Description

-The orange-headed thrush is 205–235 milliimetres (8.1–9.25 in) long and weighs 47–60 grammes (1.7–2.1 oz).
+The orange-headed thrush is 205–235 millimetres (8.1–9.25 in) long and weighs 47–60 grammes (1.7–2.1 oz).
 The adult male of the nominate subspecies of this small thrush has an entirely orange head and underparts, uniformly grey upperparts and wings, and white median and undertail coverts.
 It has a slate-coloured bill and the legs and feet have brown fronts and pink or yellowish rears.

 The female resembles the male but has browner or more olive upperparts and warm brown wings, but some old females are almost identical to the male.
 The juvenile is dull brown with buff streaks on its back, and a rufous tone to the head and face; it has grey wings.
 The bill is brownish horn, and the legs and feet are brown.

 This species' orange and grey plumage is very distinctive, and it is unlikely to be confused with any other species.
 Differences between the subspecies, as described above, can be quite striking, as with the strong head pattern on G. c. cyanota, but may be less obvious variations in plumage tone, or whether there is white on the folded wing.
 As with many other thrushes, all forms of this species shows a distinctive underwing pattern, with a strong white band.